fedor-rusak/thoughts/README.md

 * development-thoughts - thoughts I got while developing this app
 * use-fs, use-gist - to choose data save/load mechanism (use-fs does NOT work in browser)
 * gist-name, gist-token - to use github gist as storage
-* search - work in progress!
-Esq or q to exit
+* search - ESC or q to exit.
+Space to toggle tags, Enter to go in results scrolling mode (with ESC and q to get back to search UI)

 Hit ESC or Ctrl-C to exit.